MicrosoftDocs/powerbi-docs/articles/powerbi-sample-retail-analysis-take-a-tour.md

      There is quite a bit of difference in Average Sales per SQF across the new stores.

-3. Click on the Fashions Direct legend item in the bottom right chart.
+3. Click on the Fashions Direct legend item in the top right chart.
 Notice, even for the same chain, the best store (Winchester Fashions Direct) significantly outperforms the worst store (Cincinnati 2 Fashions Direct) $21.22 vs $12.86 respectively.

     ![](media/powerbi-sample-retail-analysis-take-a-tour/17b.png)

-4. In the line chart at the bottom, click Winchester Fashions Direct in the legend.
+4. Click Winchester Fashions Direct in the slicer and observe the line chart.
 The first sales numbers were reported in February and is a leading store in terms of volume for almost every month.

-5. Click on Cincinnati 2 Fashions Direct in the line chart and you will see it was opened in June and it seems to be the worst performing store.
+5. Click on Cincinnati 2 Fashions Direct in the slicer and you will see in the line chart that it was opened in June and it seems to be the worst performing store.

 6. As before, explore by clicking on other bars, lines and bubbles throughout the charts and see what insights you can discover.